Integrate the Shadow

 What if Everyone was Integrated?

 Granted, it can be argued that animals lack the intelligence to perform the atrocities mentioned above and are therefore not “more moral” than us.
 That’s a fair argument.
-Reich, however, argues that these acts of indecencies are supported and performed by only armored humans.
+Reich, however, argued that these acts of indecencies are supported and performed by only armored humans.
 He theorized that a world consisting of only integrated organisms would experience none of the tragedies listed above.
 As a reminder, the integrated Homo sapien lacks chronic armor and is orgastically potent.
 If a person is “orgastically potent,” then the energy that flows through their body is unimpeded.
 Since the energy is not used to repress uncomfortable psychic content, it is fully available for the achievement of goals.
 Clarity of thought is enabled due to the lack of restriction.

 “Integration” is an idea that has been dissected by those like Carl Jung and Friedrich Nietzsche.
 They posed the question, “How does one become an integrated man?”
 They each have their own prescriptions for those who want to ascend.